ComputationalRadiationPhysics/picongpu/docs/source/usage/particles.rst

 --------------------

 Most of the particle functors shall operate on all valid particles, where IsHandleValid is the default assumption.
-One can further limit the domain or subset of particles with filters such as the ones below (or define new ones).
+One can limit the domain or subset of particles with filters such as the ones below (or define new ones).

 IsHandleValid
 ^^^^^^^^^^^^^